oxuva/long-term-tracking-benchmark/README.md

 # OxUvA long-term tracking benchmark [ECCV'18]
-**Note:** *if, while reading this tutorial, you are stuck somewhere or you are unsure you are interpreting the instructions correctly, do not hesitate to open an issue here on GitHub.*
+**Note:** *If, while reading this tutorial, you are stuck somewhere or you are unsure you are interpreting the instructions correctly, do not hesitate to open an issue here on GitHub.*

 This repository provides Python code to measure the quality of a tracker's predictions and generate all figures of the paper.
 The following sections provide instructions for each stage.